actuallyaninja/zmk-config/README.md

 # zmk-config
 Repo to set up ZMK firmware builds

-Boards with config files include some that are standard boards, just customized with my keympaps, plus some boards that were not set up in zmk which I've built and configured here.
-Some of the boards that I ported into ZMK include:
+This repo includes config files for some keyboards that are already part of the main ZMK repo, just customized with my key maps, plus some that were not set up in ZMK which I've added support for here.
+Some of the keyboards that I've added support for in ZMK include:

-Keeb.io designed boards:
+Keeb.io designed boards ported into ZMK:

 - Viterbi, a split 5X7 (x2) ortholinear keyboard
 - Fourier, a split 40% staggered keyboard